 You can travel with them (yes, carry ons, anywhere in the world), stash them at work in your desk, take them camping, to the gym, and basically stash them in every corner of your world.

-Herbal tinctures contain the plants active compounds (phytochemicals).
-These occur in plants and are also known as secondary metabolites.
-Phytochemicals are the constituents that interact with the human body.
+Herbal tinctures contain the plants active compounds (phytochemicals), also known as secondary metabolites.
+These naturally occur in plants and are used as defense mechanisms to protect them against outside invaders (microorganisms, animals, insects, etc).
 These plant-based medicines are prepared to improve various aspects of health.

 How are herbal tinctures made?

 Herbal tinctures are made by combining medicinal plant material (fresh herbs and/or dry herbs) with water and alcohol using a specific alcohol percentage and ratio.
 This macerates (steep) together in a glass jar with a metal lid for a minimum of 2 weeks.
 Then, they are strained, the herbal plant material is discarded, and what you’re left with is a concentrated liquid herbal extract.
 The herbal plant material can be composted!

 Herbal tinctures are a great vehicle for taking herbal medicine for a variety of reasons.
 They’re concentrated, easily absorbable, potent, effective, easy to travel with, and user-friendly.
 Tinctures are shelf stable and the active constituents from the plants can remain potent and active for several years after making the preparation.
 In addition, alcohol and the combination of water pull a wide variety of constituents into the solvent, making it an effective method for taking herbal medicine.